lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 ```
                                      *** Warning ***

-Calibration time might vary depending on the unique factory characteristics of the Si5351 chipset being used.
+Calibration total time might vary depending on the unique factory characteristics of the Si5351 chipset being used.
 Upon finalization the power needs to
 be recycled for the board to restart.
 ```